 Why is Art So Appealing?

 People have been using art as a medium of self-expression for centuries.
 The images that we decide to use as art are rarely arbitrary.
 What makes a person connect with a particular freeze-frame of the world so much that they love it enough to display it in their personal space?
-If you ask someone why they chose a particular piece, you’ll probably get an over-explained rationale.
+If you ask someone why they chose a particular piece or wildlife decor for the living room, you’ll probably get an over-explained rationale.
 Sometimes the answer is related to investing in art or something along the lines of the artistic sophistication of a piece.
 People often dress up the simple reason that they acquired their art because it is pleasant to look at.
 Certain aspects of art are naturally appealing to people regardless of background.

 Overall, it is not always a coincidence that art has a rather convincing pull on its viewers.
-Images often have the power to command the attention of those around them.
+Images and how to coordinate wall art often have the power to command the attention of those around them.
 Even those who may not realize it, have the underlying biology that silently drives their behaviors.
 However, rather than fight this, you can embrace the attraction to art that you’re drawn to, because chances are others will be too.

 Where We Display Our Art